 This is wrong.

 In a US Federal Register announcement dated March 28, 2023, the US Government acknowledged they were calculating country caps incorrectly and outlined how country caps were to be calculated moving forward.
-Here is an article we have written to explain EB-5 visa country caps the confusion and why investors born outside of China and India can confidently choose between either a rural or high unemployment EB-5 project.
+Here is an article we have written to explain EB-5 visa country caps, the confusion, and why investors born outside of China and India can confidently choose between either a rural or high unemployment EB-5 project. - Cutoff Dates May Not Move Month-to-Month:

-- The latest change was in April 2025.
-These were big moves, discussed above, that reflected the US State Department’s analysis of how many green cards were available for the EB-5 category and how many applicants were ready to apply.
+The cutoff dates do not move in lockstep with the real-world calendar.
+Date changes for China and India have occurred several times in the last 18 months.
+The latest changes were in April and May 2025.
+These moves reflect the US State Department’s analysis of how many green cards were available for the EB-5 category and how many applicants were ready to apply. - Visa Bulletin Considers only APPROVED Petitions:

 The Visa Bulletin dates are calculated by the Department of State based on information they have from USCIS about approved petitions.
-These charts do not show the impact of petitions that may have been filed before now, but are not, yet, approved.
+These charts do not show the impact of petitions that may have been filed before now, but are not yet approved.

 The Visa Bulletin is the end of the story.
 To know how long a would-be immigrant might need to wait, it’s important to understand how many petitions might be in process ahead of them.